-It can get confusing working out what the difference between financial and management accounting.
+Working out what the difference between financial and management accountants can be a little confusing.
 The former prepare historical reports, based on past performance, producing the required financial information used across the business.
 It’s focused on financial statements and is a distinctly different career path.
 Management accountants delve deeper into the figures in said reports, collating information on revenue, cash flow and debts to produce real-time trends and statistics within the business.
 They’re future-focused, almost always relying on forecasts to give clients a good understanding of where they currently stand, and where their business is heading.

 How management accountants can help your business

-Running your business, you’ll encounter decisions on a daily basis.
-Some small, some potentially life changing.
 Your management accountant is the person to trust when it comes to anything strategic or financial in your business.
 Their data-driven approach to decision-making means more often than not you’ll improve the trajectory of your business.
-An example of this, as Small Business Chron continues, is where to focus your marketing efforts.
-The accountant would analyse the costs of each option for each product, therefore can be used to determine whether you should add or discontinue products or operations.
-They’ll save you time and effort falling down the wrong path, preventing arduous efforts of recovery.
+An example of this is where to focus your marketing efforts.
+Your accountant would analyse the costs of each option for each product, therefore can be used to determine whether you should add or discontinue products or operations.

-As mentioned, management accountants often work for multiple businesses at a time.
-This means they’re going to save you money.
-Depending on the size of your company, you might have looked into employing a CFO and realised it’s a huge investment.
-For smaller businesses, this outgoing is simply unaffordable and a bookkeeper is all you can afford.
-Management accountants are an almost middle ground to this: as they’re comparable to freelance staff, you’ll only pay for what you use.
-It’s like the difference between a contract and pay-as-you-go phone – choose the one that fits your business best as you can always upgrade.
+The freelance nature of management accounting means they’re going to save you money.
+You might have looked into employing a CFO and realised it’s a huge investment.
+For smaller businesses you may find you can only stretch to a bookkeeper.
+Management accountants are an almost middle ground to this as you’ll only pay for what you use.

 Present and future